mwittig/pimatic-denon-avr/README.md

 ## Status of Implementation

 The current implementation is pretty basic.
-Additional feature can be added easily and I am happy to do this on demand.
-Apart from this I am planning to add an auto-discovery feature for the upcoming pimatic v0.9.
+Additional features can be added easily and I am happy to do this on demand.
+Apart from this, I am planning to add an auto-discovery feature for the upcoming pimatic v0.9.

 ## Plugin Configuration